Kl4rry/crust/DOCS.md

 ```bash
 "a string"
 ```
-Double quoted strings have support for esacpe sequences like `\n`.
+Double quoted strings have support for escape sequences like `\n`.
 ```bash
 # The \n is converted to a newline.
 "a line\n"